dthecatalyst/PMGuide/README.md

 ### SOME EXAMPLES OF PROJECTS

    - Building a house
    - Building a mobile application
    - Developing a new product
    - Improvement of a service (i.e. customer service, Six Sigma initiative)

+## Now that we've introduced the definition of a project, let's discuss some of the differences between projects and processes (or operations)

+   - Let say I'm working in the project department in a company of the renewable energy industry.
+In my company we will call it a project while the PV plants or Wind farms are under construction.
+   - as defined in the PMBOK Guide, it is temporary and it will deliver a unique product.
+Once we start producing and selling energy, the responsibility is transferred to the operations team who is will make sure that everything is running smoothly and consistently, according to the procedures already implemented in the company.

+### Projects and Processes in Disaster Management

+   - Let's say an agency responsible for coordinating mitigation, response and recovery activities for several countries.
+The agency receives funding for mitigation initiatives or projects- These have specific objectives, timelines and scope.
+For example, projects can be geared towards improving Early Warning Systems or making schools safer (objectives).
+These projects can last anywhere between one year and 10 years (timeline) and the scope for implementation varies from one or two countries to all eighteen countries which fall under the agency.

+   - On the other hand, the agency has several internal processes which help its effectiveness.
+A key example would be monitoring and reporting using specialized software.
+This helps management staff to be aware of how other departments are performing and gives insight as to how the agency can improve on its operations.
+This happens on a continuous basis.